Top 8 things to look for in BEO software

 Collaborate easily in maintaining BEOs

 Often different venue staff members are in charge of different details, which now means they all must be able to access the same files and be diligent in keeping them current.
-Banquet event order software helps solve this problem in two ways: 1) by consolidating all event information - including BEOs - in one central place, and 2) by allowing multiple users to access and manage this information, often from the Web if the software is cloud-based.
+Banquet event order software helps solve this problem in two ways: 1) by consolidating all event information - including BEOs - in one central place, and 2) by allowing multiple users to access and manage this information, often from the Web if the software program is cloud-based.

 Standardize BEO formats and information

 By controlling the layout, format and templated information for your orders using a BEO software application, anyone on your team can easily follow your lead and build out a detailed BEO that is always consistent.
-This consistency is key because BEOs are built to be at-a-glance documents where each employee knows where to look for details that relate to their duties.
+This consistency is key because BEOs are built to be at-a-glance, user-friendly documents where each employee knows where to look for details that relate to their duties.

 Simplify sharing BEOs with staff and clients

-BEOs aren’t static, infrequently consulted documents … they are a key communication tool for event professionals that they will review frequently in the days leading up to an event.
+BEOs aren’t static, infrequently consulted documents … they are an integral communication tool for event professionals that they will review frequently in the days leading up to an event.
 As such, you want a way to easily create and then share BEOs with your stakeholders and key players.
 Some BEO software programs include email capabilities to share up-to-date BEOs from directly inside the tool as well as download professional PDF documents that they can print out and hand out to staff.

 Now let’s look at the 8 key things you should expect from a banquet event order app.